Resources for Students

 • Run by computing majors in our department, Student Advisors can help with course selection, degree planning, change of majors, transfer petitions, and general advising.
 Student led meetings and workshops are also held throughout the semester to help students build degree plans and learn more about our majors.

-• Student Advisors are available in-person Monday-Thursday from 9am-5pm and Friday from 10am-4pm during the Fall semester.
+• Student Advisors are available in-person Monday-Thursday from 9am-5pm and Friday from 10am-4pm during the semester.
 Student Advisors can also be reached by phone at 410-704-4776.

 Information Desk